 1/2 Cup of Water

-(I haven’t tried it yet, but I’m sure if you wanted to leave out the cinnamon and ginger you could make regular play dough.
-You may want to add a drop or two of food coloring to add interest.)
+(If you wanted to leave out the cinnamon and ginger you could make regular play dough.
+You may want to add a drop or two of food coloring to add interest.
+I have used this same recipe to make apple pie play dough using apple pie spice in place of the ginger and cinnamon!)

 Toddlers love to measure, pour, and stir so try to let them be involved as much as possible.